 The Alumni office and the MBA Team have also been developing networks, for example through social media such as Linked In.
 The success of these networks has been evidenced by the amount of former students currently in contact with the university about their employment, allowing current and former students to form links, and network.

 Applicants should meet one of the following:

-Possess, or expect to obtain, a degree from a recognised university with a minimum of a 2:2 classification;
+- Possess, or expect to obtain, a minimum of a second class lower division (UK 2:2 classification) degree from a recognised university;

 There are quality assurance measures taken at programme, school and institutional level to ensure standards are consistently met.

 Selection for this course is through an application form and, where necessary, an interview.

 Applications for this course should be made direct to the university via our self-service facility.